 4. Good cop. - Bad cop In the manner of the American crime series, an interest group stubbornly defends extreme unacceptable position.
 While his position is considered too obtuse, another interest group related takes a more acceptable position q ui, by contrast, appears to be more moderate.
 The question is: who does Starsky, Hutch makes?

-5. The "Kofi Annan".
-Named after former UN Secretary General, this technique, which can take the form of Trojan Horse, is to propose an agreement between two parties that satisfies no one completely but lets find a solution to the crisis.
-It implies a ratio equal forces.
+5. "Kofi Annan".
+Named after the former UN secretary general, this technique, which can take the form of Trojan Horse, is to propose an agreement between two parties that satisfies no one completely but lets find a solution to the crisis.
+It assumes a ratio equal forces.

 6. The third parties.
-In a profound disagreement, a third organization comes to the rescue of the negotiations to enable consensus in this threesome.
+In a profound disagreement, a third organization comes to the rescue of negotiation to allow a consensus in this threesome.
 These external organizations may be false nose interest groups.
 This can also be groups of interest groups, such as the European Chemical Industry Council ( CEFIC ), whose work has been very effective in impeding the REACH directive on chemicals within the EU.